alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 ### How the alerts actually happen (Jenkins)

-Where we use the phrase "an alert happens" above, the actual mechanism is that the email-alert-monitoring task exits with a fail status (2), and the Jenkins job running the task uses the Failure_Passive_check job to send a passive check to ICINGA with a failed status.
-Icinga handles escalation to Pagerduty.
+Where we use the phrase "an alert happens" above, the actual mechanism is that the email-alert-monitoring task exits with a fail status (2), and the Jenkins job running the task uses the Failure_Passive_check job to send a passive check to Icinga with a failed status.
+Icinga handles escalation to PagerDuty.

 ### Problems with matching subject lines